by Jeffrey W. Hamilton

 II.
 The problem is a lack of contentment in our lives

-A. We aren’t happy as things are.
+A. We aren’t happy with things as they are.
 We’re convinced that we won’t be happy, that we can’t be happy, until some things change in our situation.

 B. How different is Paul’s instruction to Timothy - I Timothy 6:6-8